Agni Pratistha

-Agni Pratistha Arkadewi Kuswardono (born 8 December 1987) is an Indonesian actress, graphic designer and beauty pageant titleholder who was the winner of Puteri Indonesia 2006 (Miss Universe Indonesia), she represented Indonesia in the Miss Universe 2007 pageant held in Mexico City, Mexico in May 2007, where she won her Best National Costume award.
+Agni Pratistha Arkadewi Kuswardono (born 8 December 1987) is an Indonesian actress, graphic designer and beauty pageant titleholder who was the winner of Puteri Indonesia 2006 (Miss Universe Indonesia).
+She represented Indonesia in the Miss Universe 2007 pageant held in Mexico City, Mexico in May 2007, where she won the Best National Costume award.

 Personal life

-Agni was born in Canberra, Australia to a traditional Javanese parents, her only sibling sister is actress, Sigi Wimala.
-Later on 2004, she was settled at Jakarta, Indonesia.
-Her full name "Agni Pratistha" means invocation of the God of fire was inspired by the Hindu rituals, the name "Agni" means God of Fire in Sanskrit whereas "Pratistha" means invocation.
-She holds a bachelor degree in Graphic Design from the Bina Nusantara University in Jakarta, Indonesia, after graduated she worked at CosmoGirl Indonesia as an Executive Editor from 2007 to 2012.
+Kuswardono was born in Canberra, Australia to Javanese parents.
+Indonesian model and actress Sigi Wimala is her sister.
+In 2004, she settled at Jakarta, Indonesia.
+Her full name "Agni Pratistha" means invocation of the God of fire and was inspired by the Hindu rituals, the name "Agni" means God of Fire in Sanskrit whereas "Pratistha" means invocation.
+She holds a bachelor degree in graphic design from the Bina Nusantara University in Jakarta, Indonesia, after graduated she worked at CosmoGirl Indonesia as an Executive Editor from 2007 to 2012.

-On 17 June 2013, Agni was married with an Extreme E-Kart racing, Ryan Anthony Monoarfa in Las Vegas, United States, due to religious difference, the wedding was held outside Indonesia.
-But the wedding reception was held on 14 December 2013 in Jakarta, Indonesia. she is giving birth to her first son Rudra Arka Monoarfa on 18 June 2014, her second son Bhaga Soma Monoarfa was born on June 22, 2017, and her third son Varuna Bayu Monoarfa was born on October 23, 2019, Currently, Agni is an entrepreneur, She founded Chubby Max cookies and Ark Motion Images together with her husband, Ryan Anthony Monoarfa.
+On 17 June 2013, Kuswardono married Ryan Anthony Monoarfa in Las Vegas, United States.
+The wedding reception was held on 14 December 2013 in Jakarta, Indonesia.
+They have three children.
+Kuswardono and her husband founded Chubby Max cookies and Ark Motion Images.

 Pageantry

 Puteri Indonesia 2006

-Representing her province Central Java, Agni was crowned Puteri Indonesia 2006 at the finals held at the Taman Mini Indonesia Indah, Jakarta, on 25 August 2006 by the outgoing titleholder of Puteri Indonesia 2005, Nadine Chandrawinata of Jakarta SCR.
+Representing her province Central Java, Kuswardono was crowned Puteri Indonesia 2006 at the finals held at the Taman Mini Indonesia Indah, Jakarta, on 25 August 2006 by the outgoing titleholder of Puteri Indonesia 2005, Nadine Chandrawinata of Jakarta SCR.
 She was crowned together with Rahma Landy Sjahruddin from Jakarta SCR who won the title of Puteri Indonesia Lingkungan at the end of the event.

 Miss Universe 2007

-As Indonesia's representative in the Miss Universe 2007 pageant, Agni travelled to Mexico City, Mexico in end of April to participate in the four weeks of quarantine events, rehearsals and preliminary competitions with the other seventy-seven delegates.
+As Indonesia's representative in the Miss Universe 2007 pageant, Kuswardono travelled to Mexico City, Mexico in end of April to participate in the four weeks of quarantine events, rehearsals and preliminary competitions with the other seventy-seven delegates.